anisharani28/tributepage/README.md

 # tributepage
-Responsive tribute page using html and css.
+Responsive survey page using html and css.